Our Family Gallery

 Thomas and Mary (Haines) Shore

-Thomas and Mary were married on 26 July 1819 at St Denys parish, Warminster, Wiltshire, England.
+They were married on 26 July 1819 at St Denys parish in Warminster.

 Thomas and Mary had nine children: